-The West Springfield Government Center offers residents and not-for-profit community groups in Fairfax County the opportunity to reserve (for free) meeting space in the Community Room.
+The West Springfield Government Center offers residents and charitable, service, professional, and civic groups in Fairfax County the opportunity to reserve meeting space in the Community Room free of charge.
 This room can hold up to 60 people and contains one podium, a projection screen, a white board, and a television equipped with cable and a VCR.
 Authorized uses of this room include meetings, conferences, seminars, lectures, civil ceremonies, and debates (it is not available for parties, showers, etc.).

 All organizations wishing to reserve the Community Room must complete an

 application, available at the link below, and e-mail or fax it

 to Supervisor Herrity's Office.
 It is recommended that you first